2014-16 Graduate Catalog

 Students are officially enrolled only in those courses which appear on the program on file in the Registrar's Office.
 Faculty will record a grade for each course listed on the official program even if the student does not attend.
 No grades will be recorded in courses not appearing on the official program.

-All students repeating a course taken at UW-Superior must complete a Course Repeat Form and submit it with other registration materials.
 Students are allowed to repeat a course previously passed only one time.
 This means a student can enroll two times maximum for any course.
 Exceptions to this are:

 Repeated courses required for major/minor.